cabarius/ToyBox/ToyBox/README.txt

 			Ignore Alignment When Choosing A Class
 			Skip Spell Selection

 To use search type a string into the search field at the bottom and hit enter or click the search button.
-The first search will take a 10 seconds or but after that it is fast.
+At first you have to wait 10 seconds or so for the blueprints to load but after that, it is fast.
 You choose a category with the provided toolbar.

 Search results will offer you actions such as adding a feature or item.